Easy Star Records: 2021-2023

 Between 2021 and 2023, Easy Star has released albums from Gentleman's Dub Club, Indubious, Rebelution, The Late Ones, Marcus Gad and Tamal, Groundation, JonQuan and Associates, Kirsty Rock, The Black Seeds, and Sundub.
 In 2021, the label released an album from Jesse Royal, titled Royal, which was nominated for a Grammy.
 In 2023, Easy Star Records' "Starman" cover with Maxi Priest, a reggae interpretation of the popular David Bowie tune, earned an article and feature in Rolling Stone magazine.
+The subsequent album, "Ziggy Stardub," featuring another 14 Bowie interpretations, also earned an article with Billboard magazine.
+Easy Star's late 2023 release from Samory I, "Strength," received an album review from Rolling Stone before it was picked as one of Rolling Stone's Best Albums of 2023, placed at #42.
 The label also released a number of singles under its various artists.